bobcarroll/jira-client/README.md

 * Search for issues with JQL
 * Create issues
 * Update issues (both system fields and custom fields)
+* Finding allowed values for components and custom fields
 * Transition issues to new states
 * Add comments to issues
 * Add attachments to issues